JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 # Setting Up Your Environment for Consistent Benchmark Testing

-In this chapter we discuss the considerations for setting up the infrastructure to perform a benchmark test.
+In this section we discuss the considerations for setting up the infrastructure to perform a benchmark test.

 ## Master Image

-The master image is one of the most important first steps you will undertake when setting up your environment to run EUC benchmark tests, after all, it is this image that will be the basis for all of your user activity.
+The master image is a critical step you will undertake when setting up your environment to run EUC benchmark tests, after all, it is this image that will be the basis for all of your user activity.
 Having a repeatable, consistent process here is paramount.

 Consider the steps that are normally undertaken to build an EUC Master Image: